 A nation competitively divided watched on April 2 as the Tar Heels of North Carolina Chapel Hill took on the Blue Devils of Duke, playing for a spot in the national title game.

-The arguably fiercest in the country pair of rivals squared up for the first time ever in March Madness tournament history.
-Stakes were heightened by the impending retirement of Coach K, who has coached with the Duke program for 42 years and led the Blue Devils to the national title five times.
+The arguably fiercest pair of rivals in the country squared up for the first time ever in March Madness tournament history.
+Stakes were heightened by the impending retirement of college basketball legend Mike Krzyzewski, more commonly referred to as Coach K, who has coached with the Duke program for 42 years and led the Blue Devils to the national title five times.

 With North Carolina as an 8 seed, the lowest in the final four, and Duke as one of the early tournament favorites sporting a 2 seed and the ACC tournament title, fans remained split trying to decide which team deserved a storybook ending to their season.